UoSM-CIRG/VLI-Slam-Jetson-Orin-PX4/README.md

-# Visual-Lidar-Slam with Jetson-Orin-Nano and PX4
+# Visual-Slam with Jetson-Orin-Nano and PX4